potatochipse/CIS023_Homework/README.md

 # CIS023_Homework
-This is a test instruction
+This is the homework for CIS023_S2020_HW10